Happy Screen

 Overview

-Happy Screen is a mobile app and desktop extension that promotes healthy screen usage habits without imposing harsh restrictions or app blocking.
+Happy Screen is a mobile app and desktop app that promote healthy screen usage habits without imposing harsh restrictions or app blocking.
 It targets young users who are aware of their excessive screen time and want to reduce it.
-By incorporating Machine Learning (ML) features, Happy Screen simplifies the setup process, adapts to users' screen habits, and provides gradual tips, suggestions, and ideas on how to reduce screen time.
+By incorporating Machine Learning (ML), Happy Screen simplifies the setup process, adapts to users' screen habits, and provides gradual tips, suggestions, and ideas on how to reduce screen time.
 This was the final project of my studies in the Human-Computer Interaction and Social Media Master's program at Umeå University.

 Process

-• User testing (user interviews) (LINK for the prototype)
+- User testing (user interviews) (LINK for the prototype used:)

 Challenge